angular/angular/aio/content/start/start-deployment.md

     ```sh
     ng new my-project-name
     ```

+    This command displays a series of configuration prompts.
+For this tutorial, accept the default settings for each prompt.

 1. In your newly CLI-generated application, replace the `/src` folder with the `/src` folder from your `StackBlitz` download.